prawnzyy/tp/docs/UserGuide.md

 Format: `delete UUID`

 * `UUID` must be an integer greater than or equal to 1.
+* `UUID` should match one of the UUIDs of the existing recipes.

 Examples:
 * `delete 1` deletes the recipe with `UUID` of 1.